What is Addiction and Dependence on Drugs and/or Alcohol?

 After you’ve realized that your life is out of control, and that you need help from a power greater than yourself, if you are willing to turn your will over to God, as you understand Him, you are ready to move to the next step: Step Four.

-Addiction Dependency occurs over time as a person begins to use more and more of a drug to get the same effect.
+Dependence occurs over time as a person begins to use more and more of a drug to get the same effect.
 A common example of this is when a person starts using alcohol they often get drunck easily.
-As they consume more alcohol it takes a lot more drinks before they're drunk.
+As they consume more alcohol it takes a lot more drinks before they’re drunk.
 The technical term for this is drug dependence.

-Addiction Dependency usually requires a withdrawal process to allow the brain to begin to undue the damage cause by the chemical.
+Addiction usually requires a withdrawal process to allow the brain to begin to undue the damage cause by the chemical.

-Addiction Dependency can be helped considerably be a 12 step program and AA/NA meetings.
+Addiction can be helped considerably be a 12 step program and AA/NA meetings.
 If a person works the steps they can often end their dependence on the drug.

-Addiction Dependency treatment can also be helpful to end the dependence on a drug, treatment can involve many things incloding individual and group therapy, as well as CBT and other psycological methods.
+Treatment can also be helpful to end the dependence on a drug, treatment can involve many things incloding individual and group therapy, as well as CBT and other psycological methods.

 Addiction often happens before the person with the problems realizes it.
 Because the addict is in denial they always believe they can stop anytime they want to, but sadly they’re usually wrong.